 Former Ukrainian Commander Says Ukraine Cannot Restore Post-Soviet Borders, Media Report Says

-- Valerii Zaluzhnyi, Ukraine's former top commander and current UK ambassador, said on May 22 Ukraine cannot restore its 1991 or 2022 borders amid ongoing war.
+- Valerii Zaluzhnyi, former Ukrainian commander, said on May 22 in Kyiv that Ukraine cannot restore its 1991 or 2022 borders amid ongoing conflict.

 Ukraine can only wage a 'high-tech war of survival' against Russia, Zaluzhnyi says